Tree-valued resampling dynamics: Martingale Problems and applications: Martingale problems for tree-valued Moran dynamics

 \section{Martingale problems for tree-valued Moran dynamics}

-Fix $N\in\N$, and recall from (\ref{grev1}) in Subsection~\ref{Sub:conv} the tree-valued Moran dynamics ${\mathcal U}^N=({\mathcal U}^N_t)_{t\ge 0}$ of population size $N$.
-In this section we will characterize the tree-valued Moran dynamics as unique solutions of a martingale problem.
-We will then use an approximation argument to establish the existence of the solution to the Fleming-Viot martingale problem.
+Fix $N\in\N$, and recall from Definition \ref{def:moran} the tree-valued Moran dynamics ${\mathcal U}^N=({\mathcal U}^N_t)_{t\ge 0}$ of population size $N$.
+In this section we characterize the tree-valued Moran dynamics as unique solutions of a martingale problem in Subsection \ref{Sub:mpN}.
+We then use an approximation argument to establish the existence of the solution to the Fleming-Viot martingale problem in Subsection~\ref{Sub:conv2}.
+Subsection~\ref{sec:coup} establishes a coupling of tree-valued Moran models needed to establish the Feller property of the tree-valued Fleming-Viot dynamics.

 Notice that the states of the tree-valued Moran dynamics with population size $N$ are restricted to

 where $\mathcal N(U)$ is the set of integer-valued measures on $U$.
 Moreover, if $\smallu\in\mathbb{U}_N$, then $\smallu$ can be represented by the pseudo-metric measure space